codevogel/faux-3d-perspective-shader/README.md

 ## USAGE

-See the EXAMPLE PROJECT on GitHub, or the below example script that uses this shader for simulating 3D cards in a 2D card game, so we can use Controls like the HBoxContainer to organise the layout of our cards

-1. Create a new Shader and copy the shader code into it.
+**The best way to explore this shader's usage is to clone this project and open it in Godot 4.4+.**

+### General Usage

-2. Create a new ShaderMaterial and assign the Shader to it.
+1. Create a new ShaderMaterial and assign this shader to it.
+2. Apply the ShaderMaterial to a CanvasItem, such as a TextureRect or SubViewportContainer.
+3. Adjust the shader parameters to achieve the desired perspective effect.

+### Card Game Example

-3. Create a new TextureRect node and assign the ShaderMaterial to its Material property.
+1. Create a new SubViewportContainer node.
-4. Attach the example script below to the TextureRect node.
+2. Add a SubViewport as a child of the SubViewportContainer.
+3. Add a VBoxContainer as a child of the SubViewport.
+4. Add a TextureRect as a child of the VBoxContainer.
+This will be used to display the card art.
+5. Add a CardContents node as a child of the VBoxContainer.
+This will be used to display any UI elements on the card.
+6. Add any Controls of your liking to the CardContents node.
-5. Assign the front and back textures to the script's exported properties.
+7. Assign the Faux 3D Perspective shader to a ShaderMaterial and assign it to the SubViewportContainer's material property.

+See the `Card.gd` script below for an example of how to control the shader parameters and switch between front and back art based on rotation.
+The latest version can be found in [Card.gd](./example/card.gd), but here is a copy for convenience:

 ```gdscript
 # An example of a simulating a 3D card with a 2D TextureRect